SemMorph3D: Unsupervised Semantic-Aware 3D Morphing via Mesh-Guided Gaussians: Experiments

+To verify the contribution of the As-Rigid-As-Possible (ARAP) constraint, we visualize the morphing sequence with this term disabled.
+Fundamentally, the ARAP loss serves as a temporal regularizer, computed between adjacent frames ($t$ and $t+\delta t$) throughout the optimization process.
+By penalizing non-rigid deformations across these consecutive time steps, it enforces the preservation of local geometric features, ensuring that the mesh triangles undergo physically plausible rotations and translations rather than arbitrary scaling or shearing.

+As observed in our experiments (see in Figure~\ref{fig:Ablationaraploss} and Figure~\ref{fig:Ablationarap}), removing this constraint leads to unnatural distortions; specifically, the ``plate-to-bowl'' case suffers from a loss of structural integrity, while the ``giraffe-to-cow'' sequence exhibits severe edge twisting and arbitrary stretching.

-In summary, these studies demonstrate that the synergy between mesh guidance and geometric distortion loss is essential for achieving high-fidelity geometric and textural transformations, significantly improving geometric continuity and leading to more natural morphing results.
+In summary, these studies demonstrate that the synergy between mesh guidance, geometric distortion loss and the ARAP loss is essential for achieving high-fidelity geometric and textural transformations, significantly improving geometric continuity and leading to more natural morphing results.